 We’re talking sticky Baked Cinnamon Apples, a traditional flaky Buttermilk Crusted Apple Pie, and Fried Apple Pies.
 Heck I even tried turning Wonton wrappers into tiny bite-sized apple hand pies.
 I have a problem.

 Even my wardrobe is trying desperately to tell me something.
 I’ve worn boots twice this week.
 A scarf is becoming a regular part of my attire.
 There’s just no getting around it.

-This year while we were at the magical place that is Lynd’s Fruit Farm, I discovered something wonderful.
+This year while we were at the magical place that is Lynd’s Fruit Farm, (*thanks Julie at “What Should We Do Today Columbus” for the recommendation) celebrating everyone’s favorite bulbous gourd, I discovered something wonderful.
 Thick, sweet, burnt orange pumpkin butter.

 Well, of course, I had to grab ten jars a jar and take it home with me.
 Then came the tough part.
 Deciding what to do with it (other than eat it with a spoon…which I did…multiple times).

 I’m already spooning the stuff onto just about every sweet breakfast food that’s around.
 These Buttermilk Pancakes.
 Yep.
 It tastes wonderful on a toasted slice of my Amish White Bread.
 It’s also great with bananas, so my Banana Crumb Cake, Sour Cream Banana Bread, and my Cinnamon Apple Breakfast Banana Splits had better run for cover.

 It’s even great on these Healthy Pumpkin Blender Muffins!
 That’s right, I put pumpkin butter on an already pumpkin-ed muffin.
 (Don’t worry, I stopped myself before I tried it on my Pumpkin Crumble Cake.)